310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 {% endbubble %}

 {% bubble Madara %}
 Hahaha!
 Back to our main topic!
-Look, the roasted onigiri is ready, have a bite!
+Look, the grilled onigiri is ready, have a bite!
 I’m sure you’ve been waiting…☆
 {% endbubble %}

 {% bubble Chiaki mgn %}